TOPICS IN DEVELOPMENT ECONOMICS - 2022/3

 -A mid-term test worth 40% of final grade

--A final examination consisting of long problems and essay questions.
-Worth 60% of the final trade.
+-A final examination worth 60% of the final trade.

-- Make students aware of the modern theories of development and difficulty in sustaining long-run growth and helping social mobility.
+- Make students aware of the modern theories of development and the difficulties in sustaining long-run growth (sustainability)

-- Prepare students to be able to assess development policies in the context of its economic evaluation.
+- Prepare students to be able to assess and evaluate development policies appropriate to the economic context (resourcefulness and resilience, employability)

 C - Cognitive/analytical